United States v. Morgan (1953)

 United States v.
 Morgan, 118 F. Supp.
 621 (S.D.N.Y.
 1953), more commonly referred to as the Investment Bankers Case was a multi-year antitrust case brought by the United States Justice Department against seventeen of the most prominent Wall Street investment banking firms, known as the Wall Street Seventeen.
 The Justice Department filed suit against the firms in 1947, claiming that the leading investment banking firms had combined, conspired and agreed, in violation of the Sherman Antitrust Act, to control and monopolize the U.S. Securities markets.

+Wall Street Seventeen defendants

 The 17 Wall Street firms named as defendants in the case, later known as the "Wall Street Seventeen" were: